mcneel/developer.rhino3d.com/README.md

     ![VSCode hugo serve english](static/images/vscode-hugo-serve-english.png)

-Your web browser should open with the *How This Site Works* guide open ready for editing.
+Your web browser should open to the *How This Site Works* guide, ready for editing.
+Changes made to the *index.md* file in Visual Studio Code should appear in your browser immediately.

 ## What next?